monk-io/docs/_mkdocs/docs/monk-in-10.md

     monk list

-Then just pick one of those templates, or just try with `mongodb/latest`:
+Then just pick one of those Kits, or just try with `mongodb/latest`:

     monk run -t <your-cluster-tag> mongodb/latest